 NESDCA-Certified Bed Bug Sniffing Dogs

 When it comes to sniffing out bed bugs, we’ve got the top dogs for the job!
-You can trust the NESDCA-certified bed bug detection canine teams from MMPC to provide accurate and comprehensive inspections.
-Our service area covers New York City and the Tri-State Area.
+You can trust the NESDCA-certified bed bug scent detection professionals from MMPC to provide accurate and comprehensive inspections to help you find and exterminate bed bugs quickly.

-Highly Accurate ★ Knowledgeable Inspectors ★ Reliable Findings ★ Certified by the National Entomology Scent Detection Canine Association ★ Serving New York City and Surrounding Areas
+Residential and Commercial Bed Bug Services ★ Knowledgeable Inspectors ★ Highly Accurate Findings ★ Certified by the National Entomology Scent Detection Canine Association ★ Serving New York City and Surrounding Areas

 MMPC is one of New York City’s highest-rated pest control companies offering NESDCA-certified canine bed bug inspections services.